Long-eared owl: Other prey

 Other than mammals, which compromise a great majority of foods, and birds, which compromise a secondary but locally important portion of the foods, other prey varieties are seldom taken by long-eared owls anywhere.
 Infrequently, reptiles such as handful of species of snakes and lizards and even fewer amphibians such as frogs and toads.
 Generally these prey turn up more than singly only as far as is known in slightly arid warmer parts of the species range, mostly within the Canary Islands and occasionally the American southwest.
 Fish are almost never recorded in the diet with a total of two prey fish species, both carp and further unidentified carp, recorded in Europe.
 Despite a rather high diversities of insects (and a low diversity of other invertebrates like arachnids) collected overall, especially in different parts of Eurasia, they are rarely significant contributors to the long-eared owl's diet.
 Usually in Europe, if any insects are found in pellets, they tend to contribute less than 2% to the prey numbers.
 Similarly present but slight numbers of insects were noted in Israel as well.
 Exceptionally large contributor of insects, most often a variety of species or genera of beetle, to prey numbers are noted in some studies such as contributing 6.6% of the diet in Regional Park of Decima-Malafede in Italy, 17.5% in northeastern Greece and 13.3% in western Spain.
-The record contribution for insects surely for Europe was study in central Poland where a single beetle, the common cockchafer (Melolontha melolontha), was found to constitute 25% of the prey items.
+The record contribution for insects for Europe was a study in central Poland where a single beetle, the common cockchafer (Melolontha melolontha), was found to constitute 25% of the prey items.
 Based on a couple studies in Algeria, insects are a common supplemental food there, contributing up to about 17.3% of the prey items.
 On the isle of Tenerife in the Canary Islands, an exceptional 33% of the food was recorded to be insects, with both bush crickets and field crickets contributing 14.8% each, although in broader Canary island studies the significance of insects is reduced to 10.4%.
 The maximum known contribution of insects to the diet in North America was merely 4.3% of the foods for communal roosting long-eared owls in southeast Idaho.